jakobschoeffer/collaborative_ml_benchmarking/README.md

 # Untapping Analytical Synergies in Industrial SME Ecosystems: An Empirical Evaluation of Federated Machine Learning
-Master's thesis on collaborative machine learning by Anna Hensel.

 ## Usage
 - please read this README carefully